syncfusion-content/maui-docs/MAUI/ComboBox/Selection.md

 ### UI Selection

-The selected item can be changed interactively by selecting from the drop-down list or entering the value using keyboard and clicking the `Enter` key or losing the control focus.
+The selected item can be changed interactively by selecting from the drop-down list or entering the value.

 {% tabs %}
 {% highlight xaml %}